 Integrated networks also require policies and procedures for interaction with the OT systems to codify the security requirements and methodologies.
 While technology does not remove the human component from the equation, many policies and procedures can be enforced automatically through the system.
 The OT systems implemented, with all their varied interconnections, are designed to increase the efficiency and decision-making processes that are required to be executed by individuals.

-A network topology designed for defense in depth offers layers of protection but has no specific first or last line of defense.
-Regardless of the threat vector or entry point, the defense in depth network allows for the deterrence, detection, defense, and response and recovery from an event.
+A network topology designed for defence in depth offers layers of protection but has no specific first or last line of defence.
+Regardless of the threat vector or entry point, the defence in depth network allows for the deterrence, detection, defence, and response and recovery from an event.
 These techniques can be applied to both on-premise and cloud-hosted environments.

 Risk mitigation begins with understanding the threats and potential consequences.
 “One size fits all” cannot apply when it comes to cybersecurity in OT systems.
 Each utility must perform its own analysis and must do so with openness and honesty.
 It takes commitment from organizational leadership to develop a vision of how OT systems will be leveraged within the utility.
 Policies and procedures must enforce the vision including risk-informed engineering.
 Budget and staff need to be committed to implement, monitor and maintain the systems to achieve the vision within acceptable risk tolerance.